Contingent Faculty and the Remaking of Higher Education

 Contributors: Gwendolyn Alker, Diane Angell, Joe Berry, Sue Doe, Eric Fure-Slocum, Claire Goldstene, Trevor Griffey, Erin Hatton, William A. Herbert, Elizabeth Hohl, Miguel Juárez, Aimee Loiselle, Maria Maisto, Anne McLeer, Steven Parfitt, Jiyoon Park, Claire Raymond, Gary Rhoades, Jeff Schuhrke, Elizabeth Tandy Shermer, Steven Shulman, Joseph van der Naald, Anne Wiegard, Naomi R Williams, and Helena Worthen

 About the AuthorEric Fure-Slocum is a non-tenure-track associate professor of history at St. Olaf College.
-He is the coeditor of Civic Labors: Scholar Activism and Working-Class Studies.
+He is a coeditor of Civic Labors: Scholar Activism and Working-Class Studies.
 Claire Goldstene taught as a contingent faculty member at numerous universities.
 She is the author of The Struggle for America’s Promise: Equal Opportunity at the Dawn of Corporate Capital.

 “Fure-Slocum and Goldstene chronicle the contingent faculty labor movement in all its creativity and diversity.
 This collection moves past mere description of the neoliberal academy and the plight of contingent campus workers to weave together analyses, personal narrative, and tactical guidance on organizing in the gig economy while calling for a renewed commitment to cross-rank and cross-campus solidarity among academic workers.”--Julie Schmid, Executive Director, American Association of University Professors